Cataracts

 - You must have a driver to drive you home after surgery.

-- Keep tip of eye dropper clean and do not touch tip to the eye or any other
+- Keep tip of eye dropper clean and do not touch tip to the eye or any other object.

-object. - Wait five minutes between each different eye medication.
-8. Each medication has refills if needed.
+- Wait five minutes between each different eye medication.

 Post-op Instructions